fryheid/blind-sats/README.md

 # Blind sats

-An experimental front-end for anonsats.io
+An experimental front-end for anonsats.io built using Vue 3 and Vite

 ## How to use the code